-Many people routinely pay upwards of a thousand dollars or more for a bike.
-Thieves know this and have figured out that stealing bikes and bike parts can be a lucrative business.
+Bicycle InformationBike theft is an issue in Portland and Reed is not immune.
+Stealing bikes and bike parts can be a lucrative business.
 College campuses are full of expensive bikes.
-To make matters worse, many students feel that the campus is a safe place and so do not take the needed precautions to secure their bike.
-The combination of expensive bikes and a false sense of security makes a college campus one of the first places a bike thief comes "shopping."
-With a few precautions and some common sense, you can drastically decrease the changes of your bike being stolen.
+It's wonderful that students feel safe on campus, but it's a problem when their sense of security means they do not take the necessary precautions to secure their bikes.
+The combination of expensive bikes and a false sense of security makes a college campus enticing to bike thieves.
+With a few precautions and some common sense, you can drastically decrease the chances of your bike being stolen.

-When purchasing a lock for your bike, always remember the old saying, "you get what you pay for."
-The steel U-locks tend to be the most secure.
-Unfortunately, thieves have figured out ways to break through even these locks, freezing them with chemicals and then shattering them with a hammer.
+When purchasing a lock for your bike, remember you get what you pay for.
+High quality U-locks tend to be the most secure, but are not impenetrable.
 The most common tools used by thieves are bolt cutters, which can easily cut through chains, cables, or padlocks.

-No lock will keep your bike completely safe from being a Portland Police statistic.
-That's where common sense comes into play.
 If at all possible, lock your bike in an enclosed and secured bike storage area on campus.
 If you leave your bike outside on a rack, lock it in a highly visible and well-traveled area.
-If you have accessories on your bike (mirror, front and rear lights, bike pack), remove them.
+If you have accessories on your bike remove them.
 Always use designated bike racks rather than light poles, railings, benches, or other unsecured places.

-Never lock your bicycle to a stairwell inside a residence hall, in compliance with fire codes and personal safety concerns.
+Never lock your bicycle to a stairwell inside a residence hall; it's a safety hazard and out of compliance with fire codes.
 In the event of an emergency, your bike could be come a dangerous obstacle for people trying to exit the building.

 - Obey all traffic laws